 Why Soils Are Important

-• Plants support animal life.
+- Plants grow on soils . - Plants support animal life.

 - Plants and animals support human life. - World population is rapidly increasing, with food demand. - A large part of the world's population has inadequate nutrition. - Soil affects all the above